I'm 27 & I've Never Had A Partner At Christmas

-Laura is 27 and with the exception of a 'fiancé' she had aged 3 – "I proposed to him with a worm, apparently" – she’s never been in an exclusive romantic relationship.
+Laura is 27 and with the exception of a "fiancé" she had when she was three — "I proposed to him with a worm, apparently" — she’s never been in an exclusive romantic relationship.
 "I’ve met many, many men from many, many dating apps but none of them have turned into anything.
 The entirety of my 27-year-long life, I have been very single."

 Advertisement